We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 In 2016 Averbuch founded Techne Futbol, a cutting-edge personal training app for soccer players of all ages and experience levels.
 The Techne system offers training sessions that can be done anywhere at any time with minimal equipment.

-Yael is currently the Executive Director of the National Women’s Soccer League Players Association.
-In that capacity, she represents all NWSL players in conversations with the league with the goal of advancing women’s soccer in the US.
+Yael is the former Executive Director of the National Women’s Soccer League Players Association where she represented all NWSL players in conversations with the league with the goal of advancing women’s soccer in the US.
+Currently, she is the General Manager for Gotham FC of the National Women’s Soccer League.

 Lori’s Berky Experience